Farming Conference 2023-24

 Graham Redman, The Andersons Centre

-This session will cover the current farm profitability and financial situation, including drivers such as trade and policy changes, market developments and outlook for the main farming sectors and the future of UK farming.
+This session will cover the current and projected farm profitability for each farming sector.
+Exploring the main drivers such as policy changes, market movements and outlook for the farming sectors and the future of UK farming.

 This session will cover: